Collaborative leadership: Characteristics of collaborative leaders

-Rod Newing writing in a Financial Times supplement special report says "If a collaboration is to be effective, each party must recognise and respect the different culture of the other".
-And traditional development paths don't prepare leaders well for this "traditional management development, is based on giving potential managers a team of people and a set of resources to control – and success is rewarded with more people and more resources to control.
+Rod Newing, writing in a Financial Times supplement special report, said that "If a collaboration is to be effective, each party must recognize and respect the different cultures of the other".
+And traditional development paths do not prepare leaders well for this.
+"Traditional management development, is based on giving potential managers a team of people and a set of resources to control – and success is rewarded with more people and more resources to control.
 By contrast, collaboration requires managers to achieve success through people and resources outside their control and for this they have had no preparation".

-Steven Wilson mentions in “Collaborative leadership: it’s good to talk,” four major key leadership traits that all highly collaborative leaders share:
+Steven Wilson mentions four major key leadership traits that all highly collaborative leaders share in "Collaborative leadership: it's good to talk":